turing-roche/turing-roche-documentation/communications/current-comms.md

    </td>
    <td>Community Manager creates newsletter.
 Draft goes to partnership operational team for any comments before sending.
 Content gathered via <a href="https://github.com/alan-turing-institute/turing-roche-partnership/issues">issues</a> in Github repository- Roche and wider community invited to add anything they’d like featured
    </td>
-   <td>Currently a good mix of subscribers from Turing, Roche,Turing Partner universities and beyond
+   <td>Currently a good mix of subscribers from Turing, Roche, Turing Partner universities and beyond
    </td>
    <td>Keeps subscribers informed, engaged and increases awareness of partnership opportunities
    </td>